 point, line, and area data to Google Maps and make a publicly viewable map mashup.
-You can also link text, photos, and movies to these locations.
+You will also link text, photos, and/or movies to these locations.
 You may work in groups or on your own (groups need to do more substantial projects).
 You may,

 2) You need a Gmail Account

 You can use your OWU Google account, but I strongly suggest (if you are working in a group) that you create a new account.
 That way you can all share the